 Habitat Characteristics

 We surveyed habitat characteristics within each plot during the summer and fall of 2016 (August 22 to November 4).
 We measured vegetation cover at three to five subplots within each plot.
 One subplot was located in the center of each plot, with four more located half way to each of the four plot corners.
-Subplots that fell in lakes or wetlands were not surveyed.
+Subplots that were located within lakes or wetlands were not surveyed.

 Habitat covariates were measured at varying scales.
 Understory vegetation was evaluated at the one-meter subplot-level by category.
-The categories included: number of woody stems (i.e., shrubby species with height < 0.5 m), graminoid cover, (which was further classified based on growth form as bunchgrass or non-bunchgrass, but not classified by species) and the number of blazing star stems.
+The categories included: number of woody stems (i.e., shrubby species < 0.5 m tall), graminoid cover (subclassified by growth form, such as bunchgrass or non-bunchgrass), and the number of blazing star stems.
 Litter depth was defined as the depth from the top of the leaf litter to the beginning of the mineral soil.

 We classified overstory habitat by canopy cover and number of open-grown oaks.
 We evaluated canopy cover based on the effective area visible from each subplot center with a XXX prism and counted all open-grown oaks visible from each survey point.
 Open oaks were defined by spreading, symmetrical and well-developed canopies that had visibly grown without the interference of nearby trees.
 Habitat values were averaged over the entire plot.